 Having taken on mythic proportions for me, Europe beckoned with its liberal signals, those of greater artistic freedoms, those of young people taking political actions aimed at bringing about greater bottom up, bottoms up, participation in society.
 To spike the endless war.
 Roll on, peace.
 A just and lasting one.

 In May 1968 that watershed month, a student rebellion in Paris ignited a general strike by French workers, the largest in that country’s history, putting back on the agenda the possibility of a workers’ revolution in an advanced industrial country.
 The wave of French students and workers broke into the limelight with three weeks of protests, sweeping the country, seizing my attention .
 It began when university students in Paris, that political workshop of the world, occupied the area of the Sorbonne and Nanterre universities in response to a dispute over visiting rights to a female students’ dormitory.
 I too felt lured by such bevies of young freespirited beauvoirs, as capable of choice as men, seeing them right for approaching them as equals.
-From Warsaw to Ostend I’d follow their trail laid end to end.
+From Warsaw to Ostend my Euro vision was of following their trail laid end to end.
 Oh, to be in Europe!
 I craved lots of dionysian rewards playing the field.
 I hoped George Lazenby had left some for little old me as he got round.
 While ruling out the tiresomely traditional courtship, the safe, proper marriage, I too longed for that somebody special.More than a mild flirtation, the perfect leading lady.
 To reach the shelter of her arms and to win her hand.
 I would set my cap for the profound lifetime love as well as the shallow half hour dalliances.
 Much as I loved to be close to my family, I couldn’t stick out the Bush any longer.
 The bench of bush babes was not so deep.
 I wanted out.
 To abandon the Kingdom Come of postponed pleasure and catch hold of the living, transient world.

 Europe was for me.
 The centre of things.
 Just the place to be for one craving jubilation and revelation.
 Summertime might see a love-in there.